hamzaxmajeed/calendar/README.md

 ## Libraries Required

-Input the following in <script> tags JavaScript and <link> tags for CSS.
+Place the following in script tags for JavaScript and link tags for CSS.

 ```
 http://ajax.googleapis.com/ajax/libs/jqueryui/1.10.3/jquery-ui.min.js